 Working from home has many of us wondering if we will ever return to the office.
 Some of us are thriving with the new work from home lifestyle, while others are itching to return to a more traditional work environment.
 While we don’t have all the answers, we know that the pandemic has proved to us that working remotely is possible for many more industries than one might think.
 There are a lot of pros and cons to each situation.
 On the one hand, working in the office provides a structured feeling of routine, allowing us to communicate face-to-face.
 While remote work offers a unique opportunity to experience flexibility and create a work-life balance.
-So, let’s look at some of the different factors that will shape remote workers’ future.

 In the past, it was acceptable to hire employees who had little experience with technology.
 Most basic work programs are designed to be relatively intuitive, making it easy for the employee to learn as they go.
 However, now that telecommuting is becoming a common occurrence, it is crucial to hire proficient technology employees.
 There will be no one with them to walk through the programs your company uses, so they must have experience off the bat.
 Employers will require applicants to jump on board as soon as they are hired, and they must be able to effectively communicate using virtual tools to be successful.
 The future of remote work will change the hiring process as we know it, making technology experience an essential skill for candidates.